PhenoApps/Field-Book/docs/source/fields.rst

 To import a new field into Field Book press the Add icon (|add|) in the upper right-hand corner of the toolbar in the Fields section.
 Fields can be imported from a local file, from cloud storage (Dropbox, Google Drive, etc.) or via a BrAPI connection (see :doc:`brapi` (|brapi|) for details).

 .. figure:: /_static/images/fields/fields_import_joined.png
-   :width: 40%
+   :width: 100%
    :align: center
-   :alt: Field import option dialog
+   :alt: Field import screens

    Field import process.